ZTiKnl/sara/README.md

 Sara has a voice, and is able to respond to commands through text as well as audio

 Sara is my (poor) attempt at making my own *Jarvis/Alexa/Hey Google/Hi Bixby/Voice Response System*
-It runs usin Node.js on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
+It runs in Node.js on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
 It has some internal commands, but can be extended through a self-made plugin system

 **Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way**